MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 # Install and configure the Onboarding Buddy template

-As a Power Platform admin, you access, import, install, configure, and deploy the Onboarding Buddy template for your organization.
+As a Power Platform admin, you install, configure, and deploy the Onboarding Buddy template for your organization.

 > [!IMPORTANT]
 > Two solutions will always be installed in your environment: